Biobix/proteoformer/Information/README.txt

 1  Galaxy specific configuration:
 ---------------------------------
 To manually install the PROTEOFORMER pipeline a set of configuration files, wrapper scripts, datatypes and other configuration and location files need to be added to specific folders of your galaxy system.
-These are listed below and can be found within this directory.
+These are listed below and can be found within this directory..

 	- Add configuration files (.xml), perl code (.pl), shell code (.sh) and location files (.loc) from tools/proteoformer to your galaxy installation